resonatehq/example-async-rpc-py/fire_and_forget/README.md

-# Detached request flow Async RPC example
+# Fire-and-forget request flow Async RPC example

 **Note: Resonate's `detached()` API is still under development and currently only works with functions registered local to the call.**